ShirleyFichman/FindMyParking/README.md

 # FindMyParking
-Our final project- developed using Python 3, Flask and SQLite
+Our final project- developed using Python 3, Flask, HTML, CSS and SQLite